zenecture/neuroflow/README.md

 ```

 Here, `IO.File.read` will yield an implicit `WeightProvider` from file to construct a net.
-The weights will be saved to the same file with `IO.File.write`.
+After work is done, the weights will be saved back with `IO.File.write`.
+If the desired target is a database,
-If the desired target is a database, simply use `IO.Json.write` instead and save it as a raw JSON string.
+you could use `IO.Json.write` instead and save it as a raw JSON string.
-However, all important types extend `Serializable`, so feel free to work with the bytes on your own.